 What Documents Should I Bring for My Cruise?

 Again, check your cruise’s website for the most updated information on what travel documents to bring on board.
-These are the most important items, so do not skip this step!
+These are the most important items for your ultimate cruise packing list, so do not skip this step!
 You may need:

 - driver’s license